Summit Strength

 8) Minimise Running

-Common opinion in the trekking world is that running is essential to get 'trek fit'.
+Common opinion in the trekking world is that running is essential to get 'trail fit'.
 But if you are a sucker for back pain, running might be doing you more harm then good.

 For many, the constant jarring and impact of running can really put a lot of pressure on your back...